 If you don’t have Windows Explorer, click the “Help” function on your “Start” button and enter “Cookies” to search for information on how to locate the folder.

 Differing browsers offer differing ways to configure cookie settings.
 You can choose different privacy settings within your browser to suit your own circumstances.

+Important!
 Always have the most up to date browser version available.
 Every browser has updates periodically and in all cases there will be improvements to either online security or the general web browsing experience.
 Updates are free and should be done as soon after release as possible.